Organic chia seeds

 Description: Organic chia seeds

 Discover the exceptional properties of SUPERFOODS with the new powder range from our new brand POWDER Nothing But Plants® range!

 This product range offers an innovative concept: an alternative way of consuming dietary supplements and healthier foods – in milkshakes, salads or mixed with your favourite foods.

-Chia (Salvia hispanica L.) is a plant native to southern Mexico and northern Guatemala that was used in ancient times because of its exceptional nutritional and medicinal properties.
+Chia (Salvia hispanica L.) is a plant native to southern Mexico and northern Guatemala that was used in ancient times because of its exceptional nutritional properties.

 Chia seeds are rich in essential fatty acids, primarily linolenic acid (omega 3), proteins and fibres.
 They also contain antioxidant compounds that add to the beneficial properties of these seeds.